 There are countless great spots for photos on the Long Beach Peninsula, so make sure you charge your phone or bring along your camera.
 Capture dramatic landscapes, miles of sandy beach, birds, wildlife, and even a few roadside attractions when you visit.
 Be sure to share your photos on Instagram with #longbeachwa.
 We love to feature your adventures!

-Here are just 10 favorite photo spots to give you some ideas.
+Here are 10 great spots for photos to give you some ideas.

 Not only is the most iconic spot on the Peninsula, it is one of the most photographed places on the West coast.
 Known for giant waves and impressive cliffs that dwarf the Cape Disappointment Lighthouse above, this beach scene has Washington coast written all over it.
 You’re sure to get an incredible shot whether you head there for storm watching or to chase the sunset.